 I don't believe they've met that.

-Having said that, the President has said he would like to interview if possible.
+Having said that, the president has said he would like to interview if possible.

-I hope at the end of the day he will, and I believe he will listen to his lawyers.
+I hope at the end of the day he will, and I believe he will, listen to his lawyers.

-But we've got we'll make an informed decision.
+But we'll make an informed decision.

-Uh do I think it's coming sooner rather than later?
+Do I think it's coming sooner rather than later?

 Yes, but that's not an answer to your question on when.